State of Partner Manager Pay in 2026

 Remote vs. Onsite

-The gap widened in the latest snapshot.
-Onsite roles now pay about a 33 percent premium at the median, larger than any prior snapshot we have tracked.
-Two forces are moving this.
-Onsite partner roles increasingly cluster in the highest-paying metros (SF, NYC, Seattle), pulling up the onsite median.
-Remote partner roles are skewing toward smaller companies and earlier-stage programs, pulling down the remote median.
+Onsite roles pay more, and the gap has widened.
+Onsite partner roles increasingly cluster in the highest-paying metros (SF, NYC, Seattle), pulling the onsite median up.
+Remote partner roles skew toward smaller companies and earlier-stage programs, pulling the remote median down.
 If you are negotiating a remote partner role at a large company, anchor on the onsite band for your metro, not the national remote median.
+The current remote-vs-onsite split lives on our remote vs onsite page.

 The Top End of the Market